aviskase/aviskase.github.io/content/articles/2019/2019-11-11-weekly-hmms-__init__/index.md

 Oh, and if you have no idea what `__init__` is, that's [from Python](https://docs.python.org/3/reference/datamodel.html#object.__init__).

-## Write the Docs Podcast: Episode 25
+## "Write the Docs" podcast: episode 25

 I've just started plunging in and out tech writers' media, and so far it keeps amusing me.
 [WTD #25](https://podcast.writethedocs.org/2019/10/20/episode-25-how-devs-use-api-documentation-andrew-head/) is interesting for two things.